Abby Lee Miller

-Abigale Lee Miller (born September 21, 1965) is an American dance instructor, choreographer, studio owner, television personality, and author.
-She is the founder of the Abby Lee Dance Company, and owns a studio in L.A.
-She appeared on the reality television show Dance Moms from 2011 to 2019.
+Abigale Lee Miller (born September 21, 1965) is an American dance instructor, choreographer, and television personality.
+With a career in dance instruction and choreography spanning over four decades, Miller established the Abby Lee Dance Company (ALDC) in Pennsylvania in the late 1980s.
+Miller's studio became the subject of the Lifetime reality series Dance Moms (2011–2019).
+The show's success prompted Miller to receive subsequent notoriety and spin-off shows of her own: Abby's Ultimate Dance Competition (2012–13) and Abby's Studio Rescue (2014).

 Early life

-Abby Lee Miller was born in Pittsburgh, Pennsylvania in 1965, to Maryen Lorrain Miller (née McKay; 1927–2014), a dance teacher and studio owner, and George L. "Salty" Miller (1927–2000).
+Abby Lee Miller was born in Pittsburgh, Pennsylvania, on September 21, 1965, to Maryen Lorrain Miller (née McKay; 1927–2014), a dance teacher and studio owner, and George L. "Salty" Miller (1927–2000), a railroad yardmaster.

 Career

-Dance and studios

-Miller grew up around dance in Penn Hills, Pennsylvania, a Pittsburgh suburb, studying under her mother's direction at the Maryen Lorrain Dance Studio.
-In 1980, Miller formed the Abby Lee Dance Company, a dance team at her mother's studio.
+Miller grew up around dance in Penn Hills, Pennsylvania, studying under her mother's direction at the Maryen Lorrain Dance Studio.
+In 1980, when she was just 14, Miller formed the Abby Lee Dance Company, a dance team at her mother's studio.
 Miller eventually took over the studio in 1995, and renamed it Reign Dance Productions.
-Miller opened a Los Angeles location in 2015.
-It was closed and sold in 2017 in light of Miller's prison sentence.
-Miller has since relocated her LA studio to a much smaller space, which includes a single dance room and a merchandise shop.
-In December 2022, it was announced that Miller's Pittsburgh studio had been permanently closed.
-It was subsequently sold and repurposed into a bus lot and daycare.

 Miller became certified by Dance Masters of America (DMA) and became a member of Dance Masters of Pennsylvania Chapter #10 in 1986.
-Her membership was terminated in February 2012, with DMA saying Miller's reality-TV show Dance Moms was "a total misrepresentation of our dance educators and their students and is detrimental to the dance profession".
+When she was 22, Miller obtained a $540,000 loan to construct her own studio in Pittsburgh.